stefanjudis/pwt-workshop/lessons/02-writing-tests/02-assertions.md

 # Check that your site works correctly
-> Avoid waitFor's from your code base.
+> Avoid waitFor's in your code base.

 Due to auto-waiting mechanisms, a recorded test case tests many web functionality and critical user flows already.
 To nail down implementation details and test for data correctness, you need to add assertions.
 ## Generic vs async assertions (web-first assertions)